NEW: Find your perfect tool with our matching quiz

 As you may already know, our world is in the age of digital transformation, and correspondingly, software applications are among the most used resources.
-In fact, IDC analysts predict that by 2023, 500 million apps and digital services will be developed and deployed.
+In fact, IDC analysts predict that by the end of 2023, 500 million apps and digital services will be developed and deployed.

 That is obviously a good thing, so what’s the problem?
 Well, as we previously mentioned, we are always looking for ways to make things easier, and the app development process is no exception.
 More specifically, the traditional app development methods (Pro Code) require the expertise of professional developers, but studies show that they’re now in a consistent shortage.

 Photo by charlesdeluvio

 So how did IDC arrive at their predictions when there is not enough expert talent to create that many applications and digital products effectively?
 According to Low Code history, the answer dates back to 2014 with Gartner’s introduction of the term Low Code.

 Low Code development platforms came in as the resource to bridge the gap, enabling business IT teams to create apps more efficiently and quickly.
 Along with that came No Code platforms, which are not much different from Low Code but primarily target everyday users as opposed to IT specialists.